Shrink Bags that are FDA Approved

 See how professional these cookies look all packaged up and ready to ship or sell.

 I do want to mention one more thing before I begin decorating the large tray of cookies on my table.
 See the hole in the shrink bag on the two blue cookies?
 There is an ever so tiny hole on the top of the bag and the bottom of the bag.
 It is there so it will let the air escape when the heat seals the bag.
 If it wasn’t there, we would get a big old bubble in the bags when we added the heat which isn’t appealing at all!

 Update-I will use the shrink bags for things like family get-togethers and birthday parties and even office parties.
 Because the bags have holes in them, I probably would not use them at a craft fair where people could touch and handle the cookies.
 I think you should use your own judgment as to what bag you use for each situation.

 Well, that wraps it up for the heat sealer and the shrink bags.
-I know it is an investment but in my opinion, it is well worth it.
-Your cookies will look professional!
+I know it is an investment, but in my opinion, it is well worth it because your cookies will look professional!

 Disclaimer: Lisa Snyder is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.